software-mansion/react-native-reanimated/README.md

 call(argsNodes, callback)
 ```

-If one of the nodes from `argsNodes` array updates, `callback` method will be run in Javascript provided with a list of current values of nodes from `argsNodes` array as the first argument.
+If one of the nodes from `argsNodes` array updates, `callback` will be called in JavaScript with a list of current values of nodes from `argsNodes` array as the first argument.

 ---
 ### `block`